Advertiser Disclosure

 With SkyPriority, you’ll breeze through check-in.
 Image Credit: Delta Air Lines

-As part of Diamond, you also receive SkyPriority, allowing you to get through the various aspects of travel within airports faster.
+As a Diamond member, you also receive SkyPriority, allowing you to get through the various aspects of travel within airports faster.
 It’s worth noting that Gold and Platinum also receive this benefit, so there’s nothing necessarily differentiating the Diamond level.

 SkyPriority includes: